Emotion06/bcc-train-edit/README.md

 ## Credits

-Credits go to [Bryce Canyon County Scripts](https://github.com/BryceCanyonCounty), thank you for this grear script!
+Credits go to [Bryce Canyon County Scripts](https://github.com/BryceCanyonCounty), thank you for this great script!

 ## Requirements